 Why you should care about your muscle oxygen and muscle activation levels?

 Did you know that, if you start training without an adequate warm-up, you can potentially start the same processes that occur under VO2Max intervals?
-These processes put the muscle under a lot ofhigh levels of stress and might mean that you cannot complete your a training session, or that the muscle will suffer from fatigue in the following days.
+These processes put the muscle under high levels of stress and might prevent you from staying in your right training zone, completing your training session, or that the muscle will suffer from fatigue in the following days.

-This stress often does not match that shown by the number of watts.
-Why it does not do that, we will explain in this article that shows why internal data about what is happening in your muscles is incredibly important for training correctly.
+The stress on your muscles are not identifiable in the watt numbers.
+We will explain you why internal data on what is happening in your muscles is incredibly important for training correctly.

 Watts have become a popular training parameter and one that just about everyone uses.
 Watts are a useful parameter because they are constant and not affected by day-to-day performance variations.
 It is also possible to compare them between people, e.g. amateur and professional riders.
 However, the fact that watts are a constant, can also make them misleading if they are not used in conjunction with other data.
 The number of watts produced does not tell you anything about how hard your muscles are working to deliver that power to the pedals.
 GRASPOR provides direct insight into muscle activation and muscle oxygenation.
 These two parameters can give you an understanding of how stress on the muscle changes over the course of a workout, even though the watts produced remain unchanged.